VoronDesign/VoronUsers/printer_mods/julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

 # Known Issues
 - Tool head fan and duct at the rear slightly collides with gantry corners in the rear left and right.
   - Solution is to implement heat-set-nuts on the fan mount to save ~4mm.
-  - Increase the XY mounts to collide with the gantry sooner to allow more padding space.
+  - Increase the XY mounts to collide with the gantry sooner to allow more padding space for the hotend.
 ![](images/issues/collide1.jpg)
 ![](images/issues/collide2.jpg)